lachbr/libpandabsp/README.md

   * Can be applied to any node or `RenderState`
 * Post Processing system
   * Bloom and HDR tonemapping filters provided
-* Custom BSP level format
+* Custom BSP level system
   * Derived from Half-Life BSP format
   * New features based on Source Engine BSP format
   * Construct level with brush geometry